jcrouser/CSC120-A7/README.md

 ---
 1. Make the `House` class `extend` the `Building` class, and add the following attributes:
 ```
-private ArrayList<String> residents; // The <String> tells Java what kind of data we plan to store IN the ArrayList
+private ArrayList<Student> residents; // The <Student> tells Java what kind of data we plan to store IN the ArrayList
 private boolean hasDiningRoom;
 ```
 Modify the `House` **constructor** to initialize `residents` to a `new ArrayList<String>()`, as well as to set `hasDiningRoom` to indicate whether or not the house has a dining room.
 You'll have to pass this value in as a parameter to the constructor, and don't forget to `import java.util.ArrayList`!